Treehouse of Horror V

-"Treehouse of Horror V" is the sixth episode of the sixth season of the American animated television series The Simpsons, and the fifth episode in the Treehouse of Horror series.
-It originally aired on the Fox network in the United States on October 30, 1994, and features three short stories titled "The Shinning", "Time and Punishment", and "Nightmare Cafeteria".
+"Treehouse of Horror V" is the sixth episode of the sixth season of the American animated television series The Simpsons, and the fifth entry in the Treehouse of Horror series.
+It originally aired on Fox in the United States on October 30, 1994, and features three short stories: "The Shinning", "Time and Punishment", and "Nightmare Cafeteria".

 The episode was written by Greg Daniels, Dan McGrath, David Cohen and Bob Kushell, and directed by Jim Reardon.

-In "The Shinning", a spoof of The Shining, the Simpsons are hired as caretakers at Mr. Burns' mansion.
-Deprived of television and beer, Homer becomes insane and attempts to murder the family.
+In "The Shinning", a spoof of The Shining, the Simpsons are hired as caretakers at Mr. Burns' mountain lodge.
+Deprived of television and beer, Homer goes insane and attempts to murder the family.
 In "Time and Punishment", a parody of Ray Bradbury's "A Sound of Thunder", Homer repeatedly travels back in time and alters the future.
 In "Nightmare Cafeteria", Principal Skinner begins using students in detention as cafeteria food.
 The episode has a running gag where Groundskeeper Willie tries to help but gets stabbed in the back with an axe, killing him.
 This is the first Treehouse of Horror episode not to feature a wraparound segment.

 In response to longstanding complaints about excessive graphic violence in the show, showrunner David Mirkin mandated that the episode contain as many disturbing and gory elements as possible.
 James Earl Jones features as the voice of an alternate-timeline Maggie.
-The episode was critically acclaimed, with The Shinning segment receiving the most praise.
+The episode was critically acclaimed, with "The Shinning" segment receiving the most praise.

 Plot

-Opening

-Marge warns that the episode is frightening and should not be viewed by children.
-During the warning, she is informed it is so scary that Congress will not allow its broadcast, and that the Western film 200 Miles to Oregon will be shown instead.
-Bart and Homer interrupt Marge's warning with an Outer Limits parody, and the episode begins.
+Marge tells the audience that the episode is deemed so scary that Congress will not allow its broadcast and instead presents the fictional "200 Miles to Oregon" starring Glenn Ford.
+Homer and Bart interrupt the transmission to show the episode anyway.